Hand holding a pinless moisture meter on a kitchen floor near cabinets and an appliance while checking for hidden moisture.

 Is it necessary to remove flooring during inspection?

 Most inspections do not require removing flooring.
-Many moisture conditions can be identified through visual checks, cabinet inspections, and accessible areas such as toe-kick spaces.
-Flooring removal is typically reserved for confirmed damage situations.
+Many moisture conditions can be identified through visual checks, cabinet inspections, appliance openings, floor edges, and accessible areas such as toe-kick spaces.
+Flooring removal is usually reserved for confirmed damage or professional evaluation.

 What is the most common source of hidden moisture under kitchen floors?